 Jazz and other Mellow Styles usually employ darker-sounding tones.
 Guitars in this genre put more emphasis on the mids and lows.
 The most common way to get the old-school jazz sound is to roll back the tone (and guitar volume knob) of an archtop guitar.
 And do further EQ tweaking on the amp.

-This same strategy of lowering your electric guitar knobs can be used on other guitar types, including bass guitar.
+This same strategy of lowering your electric guitar controls can be used on other guitar types, including bass guitar.
 The amount of roll-off will depend on how naturally bright your instrument is, and your preference.
-I often lower the tone knob on my electro-acoustic guitar to tame some of the excess highs.
+I often lower the tone knob on my electro acoustic pickup system to tame some of the excess highs.

 Tone Knob Use